endbasic/endbasic/core/README.md

 ## What's in this crate?

-`endbasic-core` provides the language parser and interpreter.
-These components are minimal: the interpreter knows how to execute the logic of the language but, by default, it exposes no builtins to the scripts—not even `INPUT` or `PRINT`.
-This makes EndBASIC ideal for embedding into other programs, as it is possible to execute external code without side-effects or by precisely controlling how such code interacts with the host program.

-`endbasic-core` also provides the language's standard library.
-Similarly to the parser and interpreter, this library is minimal: it provides the logic for all built-in commands, but each command can be individually installed into the parser, and all interactions with the environment (e.g. the console, or the file system) are exposed via hooks that the caller needs to implement.
+`endbasic-core` provides the language parser and interpreter, as well as the standard library.
+Note that exposing the standard library via the interpreter is optional, and this can be done on a command-by-command basis.

 ## Language features